merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 When you run `anvi-profile` it will,

 * Process each contig that is longer than `2,500 nts` by default.
 You can change this value by using `--min-contig-length` flag.
 But you should remember that the minimum contig length should be long enough for tetra-nucleotide frequencies to have enough meaningful signal.
-There is no way to define a golden number for minumum length that would be applicable to genomes found in all environments.
+There is no way to define a golden number for minimum length that would be applicable to genomes found in all environments.
 We empirically chose the default to be 2,500, and have been happy with it.
 You are welcome to experiment, but we advise you to never go below 1,000.
 You also should remember that the lower you go, the more time it will take to analyze all contigs.
 You can use --list-contigs parameter to have an idea how many contigs would be discarded for a given `--min-contig-length ` parameter.
 If you have an arbitrary list of contigs you want to profile, you can use the flag `--contigs-of-interest` to ignore the rest.

 * Make up some crappy output directory, and sample names for you.
-We encourage you to use `--output-dir` parameter to tell anvi'o where to store your output files, and `--sample-name` parameter to give a meaningful, preferrably not-so-long sample name to be stored in the profile database.
+We encourage you to use `--output-dir` parameter to tell anvi'o where to store your output files, and `--sample-name` parameter to give a meaningful, preferably not-so-long sample name to be stored in the profile database.
 This name will appear almost everywhere, and changing it later will be a pain.

 Processing of contigs will include,

-* The recovery of mean coverage, standard devaition of coverage, and the average coverage for the inner quartiles (Q1 and Q3) for a given contig.
+* The recovery of mean coverage, standard deviation of coverage, and the average coverage for the inner quartiles (Q1 and Q3) for a given contig.
 Profiling will also create an HD5 file where the coverage value for *each nucleotide position* will be kept for each contig for later use.
 While the profiling recovers all the coverage information, it can discard some contigs with very low coverage declared by `--min-mean-coverage` parameter (the default is 0, so everything is kept).

 * The characterization of single-nucleotide variants (SNVs) for every nucleotide position, unless you use `--skip-SNV-profiling` flag to skip it altogether (you will definitely gain a lot of time if you do that, but then, you know, maybe you shouldn't).
-By default, the profiler will not pay attention to any nucleotie position with less than `10X` coverage.
+By default, the profiler will not pay attention to any nucleotide position with less than `10X` coverage.
 You can change this behavior via `--min-coverage-for-variability` flag.
-Anvi'o uses a conservative heuristic to not report every position with variation: i.e., if you have 200X coverage in a position, and only one of the bases diagree with the reference or consensus nucleotide, it is very likely that this is due to a mapping or seqeuncing error, and anvi'o tries to avoid those positions.
+Anvi'o uses a conservative heuristic to not report every position with variation: i.e., if you have 200X coverage in a position, and only one of the bases disagree with the reference or consensus nucleotide, it is very likely that this is due to a mapping or sequencing error, and anvi'o tries to avoid those positions.
 If you want anvi'o to report everything, you can use `--report-variability-full` flag.
-We encourage you to experiement with it, maybe with a small set of contigs, but in general you should refrain reporting everything (it will make your databases grow larger and larger, and everything will take longer for -99% of the time- no good reason).
+We encourage you to experiment with it, maybe with a small set of contigs, but in general you should refrain reporting everything (it will make your databases grow larger and larger, and everything will take longer for -99% of the time- no good reason).

 * Finally, because single profiles are rarely used for genome binning or visualization, and since clustering step increases the profiling runtime for no good reason, the default behavior of profiling is to *not cluster*.
 However, if you are planning to visualize single profiles (without merging), you can use `--cluster-contigs` flag (more explanation on this will come later) to.
 You don't need to use this flag if you are planning to merge multiple profiles (i.e., if you have more than one BAM files to work with, which will be the case for most people).